Meadows Frisky: Henry Meadows (Vehicles) Ltd

-The disclosure of the Meadows company involvement and the correct nomenclature Meadows Frisky was announced by the press on 11 March 1957 just prior to the Geneva Motor Show.
+The disclosure of the Meadows company involvement and the correct nomenclature – Meadows Frisky – was announced by the press on 11 March 1957 just prior to the Geneva Motor Show.
 The press release included information about the Oulton Park test run and information about the involvement of Raymond Flower in the project and Michelotti in the design.
 The release also stated that the Frisky would be priced at "under £400".

 Vignale delivered the body of the new car directly to the Geneva show.
 As this left no time to install the engine, it was displayed separately in front of the car.
 The design retained the gull-wing door concept from The Bug and the car attracted widespread interest and acclaim.

-Two of these bodies were produced by Vignale, however it quickly became clear that the design would be too expensive for mass production and so work began on completely redesigning the car in time for the Earls Court Motor Show in October.
+Two of these bodies were produced by Vignale, but it quickly became clear that the design would be too expensive for mass production and so work began on completely redesigning the car in time for the Earls Court Motor Show in October.

-In June 1957, a new subsidiary of the Meadows company - Henry Meadows (Vehicles) Ltd was registered in anticipation of the production of the car.
+In June 1957, a new subsidiary of the Meadows company – Henry Meadows (Vehicles) Ltd – was registered in anticipation of production of the car.

 Amongst the design changes that took place before October were the replacement of the gull-wing doors with a more conventional suicide door type and the fitting of a larger Villiers engine of 324 cc.
 Immediately before the show it was reported that the prototype had now covered over 100000 mi and pre-show publicity stated that there would be two cars on show, the Frisky Saloon and the Friskysport, a convertible version.
-Brochures displaying artists impressions of both vehicles were printed.
-However at the show, only one design, the convertible Meadows Friskysport appeared.
+Brochures displaying artist's impressions of both vehicles were printed.
+However, at the show, only the convertible Meadows Friskysport appeared.
 Once again this new design met with an enthusiastic reception from the press.

-Reports from the show stated that the car was "not yet in full production", in fact, production of the car did not commence until five months later in March 1958.
+Reports from the show stated that the car was "not yet in full production".
+Production of the car did not commence until five months later in March 1958.

 In February 1958 a controlling interest in Henry Meadows (Vehicles) Ltd. was acquired by the Flower Group of companies.
 Raymond Flower was appointed chairman and managing director.